desirerichard/NetStream/README.md

 docker compose up
 ```

-The script.sql file is to generate automatically the database (tables, data...).
+The script.sql file is to generate automatically the database (tables, datas...).

 Once the container is running, you need to connect the database with an SQL Client like DBeaver.

-To connect, you need to enter `"user"` for the username.
+To connect, you need to enter `user` for the username.
 Offcorse, in the docker-compose.yml file, the password is hidden.

 The local port is `5432`.